Caravan and Tow Vehicle Dynamics

 Optimising towing stability (summary)

 A major undesirable factor with caravans is excess length.
-Excess weight matters, but excess length is a far greater issue.
+Excess weight matters, but excess length is now known to be a far greater issue.

-Reducing caravan perimeter mass and particularly rear-end weight is vital.
+Reducing caravan perimeter weight, and particularly rear-end weight, is vital.
 If feasible house a caravan spare wheel below the chassis and in front of or just behind the axle.
 Batteries are best located centrally between the axles.
 Water tanks should be wide but not long and located as centrally as possible.

 Lateral sidewall stiffness of all tyres assists.